barkermn01/FF7_2026_Launcher/README.md

 ## Legal Notice

-This is decompiled code from a commercial product.
+This is modification of the decompiled code from a commercial product.
 All rights belong to Square Enix.
 This repository is for educational and preservation purposes only.